 On this form, the applicant will need to show documents or other forms proof of their familial relationship.
 Due to its specificity, the application may sometimes be confusing or unclear—especially depending on the type of relationship someone has, as well as how this relationship was established.
 For example, not everyone has a clear-cut relationship: Some people are adopted, while others are stepchildren or stepsiblings.
 Furthermore, some people change their names.
 All of these elements may complicate the process of proving a family relationship during a visa application.

 Occasionally, a person must also interview with immigration.
 Before doing so, however, it may be advisable to consult with an attorney who is well-versed to prepare.
 This interview is an applicant’s chance to make a strong in-person first impression.
 Even if all of their application documents were filed correctly, a poor interview may be damaging to the outcome of a case, possibly leading to a stalled case or even a denial.
 Along with the applicant, their family members, friends, or neighbors may also be interviewed during this process.
 However, it is less likely that as many interviews will be conducted if the proper precautions are taken when submitting a well-documented case, as well as presenting an effective initial interview.

 One of the most common mistakes a person may make when applying for a family-based visa is to submit an application he or she does not qualify for.
 There are numerous reasons why this may be the case, including:

-If you are applying for a family-based visa in Lombard, consider reaching out to a well-versed lawyer to save time, money, and reputation.
+If you are applying for a family-based visa in Oak Brook, consider reaching out to a well-versed lawyer to save time, money, and reputation.
 A legal professional could help you to select which petitions you qualify for and work to help you avoid costly mistakes that may disqualify your application.

 By creating the right fact scenario and pre-plan, an attorney could help you to navigate the maze of immigration law, bureaucracy, and administrative procedures to help you on your path to immigration.
-To begin working on your application, call today.
+To begin working on your application, contact us today.